mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/polymorphism_encapsulation.md

 1. Inheritance

- A specific instance of a subclass inherits a more generic method implementation from a superclass.
+ A subclass inherits a more generic method implementation from a superclass.

  A subclass overrides a more generic method implementation from a superclass with a different more specific behavior by implementing a method of the same name.